daronphang/investment_resources/financial_statements/balance_sheet/terminologies.md

 - Can be classified as current and non-current asset.
 - Sales/purchases are included in Cash Flow Statement under "Investing Activities".

-## Valuation Allowance:
-A reserve that is used to offset the amount of deferred tax asset.
-Recorded when there is high probability of tax relief not being utilized in future due to non-availability of sufficient future taxable income.